viperproject/gobra-book/src/02/self-framing.md

 Note that the order of the pre- and postconditions matters.
-The contract is checked from top to bottom and permission must be held before accessing.
+The contract is checked from top to bottom, and permission must be held before accessing.
 For example, if we exchange the postconditions of `swap`, we get the same error again:
 ``` go does_not_verify
 // @ requires acc(x) && acc(y)